 The Consequences of a Poor Night’s Sleep From Overheating While Sleeping

-Your body can’t sustain the impact of interrupted sleep when you suffer from overheating while sleeping night after night.
+Your body can’t sustain the impact of interrupted sleep when you suffer from overheating at night.

 A lack of sound sleep causes havoc in your life.